Jonathan Kreiss-Tomkins: Media coverage

-After Kreiss-Tomkins's victory in 2012, The Nation wrote an article about him titled "Alaska's Lesson for the Left" and he later featured in Politico’s "How to Turn a Red State Purple".
+After Kreiss-Tomkins's victory in 2012, The Nation wrote an article about him titled "Alaska's Lesson for the Left" and he later featured in Politico's "How to Turn a Red State Purple".

 Following the 2014 legislative session, during which Kreiss-Tomkins sponsored a successful bill that made Alaska's Native languages official, The Washington Post named him one of its "40 Under 40" of American politicians.

 Personal life

 As a freshman at Sitka High School in 2003, Kreiss-Tomkins attracted national attention as a major online organizer for the Howard Dean presidential campaign.

-He is a long distance runner, winning the Alpine Adventure Race in 2009 and placing second in the Coyote Two Moon ultramarathon in 2010.
+He is a long-distance runner, winning the Alpine Adventure Race in 2009 and placing second in the Coyote Two Moon ultramarathon in 2010.

-He is also a mountaineer and in 2009 he climbed the highest volcano in the world, Argentina’s Ojos del Salado, to conclusively measure its height against a neighboring peak in Chile.
+He is also a mountaineer and in 2009 he climbed the highest volcano in the world, Argentina's Ojos del Salado, to conclusively measure its height against a neighboring peak in Chile.

-Kreiss-Tomkins founded Outer Coast College and Alaska Fellows Program.
+Kreiss-Tomkins founded Outer Coast College and the Alaska Fellows Program.
 In 2020, he co-founded Covid Act Now.